 I hold in the dawn of my half-light

-your swollen light,
+your swollen light;

-your mute eyes spill
+your mute eyes spill over

 and tumble down the slope